Let's Read the Art of Computer Programming

 Get the book(s)

 See the book site for details or where to get official pdf/copies.
 I'm using the 3rd edition look for the most recent printings that fix errata.
-If you can't buy them use Library Genesis to get a pdf.
+If you can't buy them use Library Genesis or Anna's Archive to get a pdf.

 The Bill Gates quote